Aleksoid1978/VideoRenderer/Readme.md

-# MPC Video Renderer
+﻿# MPC Video Renderer

 MPC Video Renderer is a free and open-source video renderer for DirectShow.
 The renderer can potentially work with any DirectShow player, but full support is available only in the MPC-BE.
-Recommended MPC-BE v1.5.4.4608 or newer.
+Recommended MPC-BE v1.5.4.4611 or newer.

 ## Minimum system requirements

 * An SSE2-capable CPU
-* Windows 7 or newer
+* Windows 7¹ or newer
 * DirectX 9 video card

+¹For Windows 7, you must have D3DCompiler_47.dll file.
+It can be installed via update KB4019990.

 ## Recommended system requirements